net-pioneer/v2ray-connection-limiter/README.md

 <b>Note: </b> : at this time script doesn't update new users right now . i gonna make it happen.

 tested on this V2ray: https://seakfind.github.io/2021/10/10/X-UI/

+<b>Donate</b>
+Good news !
+If you enjoyed this script you could donate me by donating USDT to my wallet !
+A Coffee or etc.
+USDT wallet Address (TRC20) : TBFJ3YirXc7vwwuRNeqhcBcQziB3h9bPbs